kossiitkgp/docs/events/git-and-github.md

 ## After the workshop

-Upload the following in the `events` repo
+Upload the following in the `events` repo:

 - Recording of the workshop, if its recorded
 - Link to the slides